Fenntasy/Wapiti/website/blog/2018-01-14-hijacked-forms.md

 * Wapiti should be able to run on CI or inside Docker with the environnement variables IN_CI or IN_DOCKER
 * Docs are improved

+> Warning: This code in this article is valid only for the 2.0 branch

 ## What happened and why

 It was recently pointed to me (by the creator of the new logo) that there is a problem with the `fillForm` API.